Beckon Hill Farms

 Our gentle giant, he is a grass-eating machine but he will interrupt his grazing to bite into a ripe apple anytime.

-Likes: mud baths, green grass, and being king of the mountain.
+Likes: Mud baths, green grass, and being king of the mountain.

-Dislikes: anyone who dares to approach the fence without paying an appropriate tribute in apples.
+Dislikes: Anyone who dares to approach the fence without paying an appropriate tribute in apples.

 Bonnie the Sow

-Likes: the extra rations she gets after birthing a litter, and laying in the sunshine on a cold winter day.
+Likes: The extra rations she gets after birthing a litter, and laying in the sunshine on a cold winter day.

 Dislikes: Sharing with ANYONE, even her own piglets.